 Women in Cleveland who have received a laparoscopic ovarian cystectomy may not experience a regular menstrual cycle for up to six weeks after the procedure.
 They should refrain from having sexual intercourse until a gynecologist or healthcare provider affirms full recovery.
-Patients should take it easy and avoid physical activity for a week after surgery.
+Patients in Lyndhurst and Westlake should take it easy and avoid physical activity for a week after surgery.
 Most patients are able to return to office work full-time within three or four weeks.
 However, women should avoid physical labor for a longer period.

 Scheduling a Laparoscopic Ovarian Cystectomy in Cleveland

 Laparoscopic ovarian cystectomies in Cleveland are standard procedures.
 Now you know how the surgery works, how minimally invasive it is, and how quickly you can recover from the procedure.
 If your healthcare provider or gynecologist recommends the procedure, speak with them about scheduling your appointment today.